Our best tutorial was actually broken (we just couldn't see it)

 The analytics showed what users did.
 The feedback showed why.

-The team fixed everything in 48 hours.
-Added the missing step.
-Replaced the broken example.
-Clarified the confusing parts.
-Added code snippets where users expected them.
+The team fixed everything in 48 hours: added the missing step, replaced the broken example, clarified the confusing parts, and added code where users expected it.

 Session time dropped to 3 minutes.
 But now users were finishing successfully instead of giving up confused.